 The Rise of Structural Steel in the 19th Century

 As industrial advancements improved metal production, the transition from cast iron to structural steel began.
 Engineers and architects sought materials that were stronger, more flexible, and less brittle, leading to the increasing use of wrought iron and, eventually, steel in major construction projects.
+This marked the beginning of a new era — the emergence of the world’s first steel buildings.

 Key milestones of the 19th century include:

 - 1820: First Cast Iron Building (Philadelphia, USA) – This marked the beginning of metal-framed buildings, moving beyond the use of iron solely for bridges and industrial structures.
+It reflected the growing confidence in metal as a structural material.

 2. The Birth of Modern Steel Structures (Early 20th Century – Pre-WWII)